release-change/release-change/README.md

         contents: write # to be able to publish a GitHub release
         issues: write # to be able to comment on issues
         pull-requests: write # to be able to comment on pull requests
+        id-token: write # to enable use of OpenID Connect to publish to NPM with provenance
       steps:
         - name: Checkout
           uses: actions/checkout@v5